mattyschell/nycitymap_additionaldata/README.md

-In preparatiomn for a possible archive to NYC Open Data, this is a (mostly speculative) inventory of the "Additional Data" sources on NYCityMap.
+In preparation for a possible archive to NYC Open Data, this is a (mostly speculative) inventory of the "Additional Data" sources on NYCityMap.

 http://maps.nyc.gov/doitt/nycitymap/